 If you don't want your dog to go the surgical route, it may be a good idea to consult with a holistic veterinarian for more options.

-Home Treatment Options
+Five Cost-Effective Home Treatment Options

 There is a lot of conflicting information on this topic.
 On the one hand, some veterinarians claim that sebaceous cysts don't go away on their own.
 This is due to the fact that if the sac isn't removed, the cyst will likely continue to fill up, occasionally rupture, and then start the whole cycle again.

-The following are my findings through extensive research.
-These are in no way to be used as a substitute for veterinarian advice.
+Again, these are in no way to be used as a substitute for veterinarian advice.
 If you want to try them, have your vet diagnose the lump first to make sure it's harmless.
 Don't gamble with your dog's health!

 If the cyst has opened and is draining, warm compresses may help it drain and prevent it from scabbing over.
 The following process is recommended by veterinarian Dr. Fiona: